MasterKale/SimpleWebAuthn/packages/browser/README.md

 #### ES5

-If you need to support WebAuthn feature detection in old browsers like IE11, include the `ES5` version:
+If you need to support WebAuthn feature detection in deprecated browsers like IE11 and Edge Legacy, include the `ES5` version:

 ```html